 The dogs donned an orange bandana and chased the balls around for half an hour, cheered on by the crowds, as players Roberto Carballes Baena from Spain and Gastao Elias from Portugal played the points.

 This isn’t the first time dogs have been hard at work during a tennis match, however.
 Last month, the world swooned over a team of ball-dogs at a match featuring Venus Williams in Auckland New Zealand.
-You can watch the video of them hard at work here.

 However, it might not be on the cards that ball-dogs will become a regular fixture at actual tennis matches – looking at these videos, the players seem to be more than a little distracted by these particular working dogs.